son-oh-yeah/indigo/_posts/2021-02-05-reminder-show-case.markdown

 image:
 headerImage: true
 projects: true
-hidden: false # count this post in blog pagination
 description:
 "- They do not know when their bill will be due, they can miss them through other channels such as email or SMS.
 - They were feeling in lost control when their bill was paid without a reminder."